October 10, 2024

 Mississippi River Pool 9

-Water level is 8.7 feet at Lansing and is predicted to remain stable next week.
-Water is slightly stained.
-Water temperature is 76 degrees.
-Army Road at New Albin, Heytman's Landing, and Lansing Village Creek are open.
-Bluegill - Excellent: Bluegill have moved off spawning beds into deeper water.
+Water level is near 7.8 feet at Lansing and is predicted to remain stable next week.
+Water temperature is 62 degrees.
+Boaters should use caution in low water to avoid backing off the end of the ramp at New Albin.
+Bluegill - Excellent: Bluegill moved off spawning beds into deeper water.
 Use light tackle on flooded shorelines and weed beds.
-Channel Catfish - Good: Anglers are catching a channel cats on crawlers and stink bait.
-Flathead Catfish - Good: Use live bluegill or shiners in the tailwaters of the Lock & Dams and large tree snags in deeper sloughs.
+Channel Catfish - Good: Anglers are catching channel cats on crawlers and stink bait.
+Flathead Catfish - Good: Use live bluegill or shiners in tailwaters of Lock & Dams and large tree snags in deeper sloughs.
 Freshwater Drum - Excellent: Try a piece of crawler off the bottom along main channel and side channel current.
-Largemouth Bass - Good: Cast frog baits along weed edges in upper portions of the backwaters.
-Northern Pike - Good: Try fishing the shallows along weed beds in backwater lakes.
-Try fishing near the mouth of coldwater streams and spring inlets during the heat of summer.
+Largemouth Bass - Good: Cast frog baits along weed edges in upper portions of backwaters.
+Northern Pike - Fair: Try fishing the shallows along weed beds in backwater lakes.
 Smallmouth Bass - Excellent: Smallmouth are biting in areas with moderate current.
 Cast spinners and crankbaits along the main channel rock shorelines.
-Walleye - Fair: Troll crankbaits on three-way rigs along deep side channel borders and wing dams.
+Walleye - Fair: Troll crankbaits on three-way rigs along deep side channel borders and wing-dams.
 White Bass - Good: Throw inline spinners along current breaks.
 Watch for schools of minnows jumping as white bass are feeding.
-Yellow Perch - Fair: Jig for perch in the vegetation off edge of cuts in 6-8 feet of water.
+Yellow Perch - Fair: Jig for perch in the vegetation off the edge of cuts in 6-8 feet of water.

 Mississippi River Pool 10

-Water level is 617.4 feet at Lynxville and is predicted to settle around 617 feet next week.
-Boat ramps at Nobles Island, Marquette, McGregor, Bussey Lake, and Sny Magill are open.
+Water level is 612.3 feet at Lynxville and is predicted to fall to 612 feet next week.
+Water temperature is 65 degrees.
+Boat ramps at Noble's Island, Marquette, McGregor, Bussey Lake, and Sny Magill are open.
+Avoid backing off the ramp during low water conditions.
 Bluegill - Excellent: Bluegill have moved off spawning beds into deeper water.
 Use light tackle on flooded shorelines and weed beds.
 Channel Catfish - Good: Anglers are catching a few channel cats on crawlers.
 Flathead Catfish - Good: Use live bluegill or shiners in the tailwaters of the Lock & Dams and large tree snags in deeper sloughs.
 Freshwater Drum - Good: Try a piece of crawler off the bottom along the main channel and side channel current.
 Largemouth Bass - Good: Cast frog baits along weed edges in upper portions of the backwaters.
 Northern Pike - Fair: Try fishing the shallows along weed beds in backwater lakes.
 Try near the mouth of coldwater streams and spring inlets during the heat of summer.
-Smallmouth Bass - Good: Smallmouth are biting in areas with moderate current.
+Smallmouth Bass - Excellent: Smallmouth are biting in areas with moderate current.
 Cast spinners and crankbaits along the main channel rock shorelines or at the spillway.
-Walleye - Fair: Troll crankbaits on three-way rigs along deep side channel borders and wing dams.
+Walleye - Fair: Troll crankbaits on three-way rigs along deep side channel borders and wing-dams.
 White Bass - Good: Throw inline spinners along current breaks.
 Watch for schools of minnows jumping as white bass are feeding.
 Yellow Perch - Fair: Jig for perch in the vegetation off edge of cuts in 6-8 feet of water.

 Mississippi River Pool 11

-Water level is 8.9 feet at Guttenberg in the tailwaters and is expected to settle near 8.0 feet next week.
-Guttenberg City, Turkey River Landing, Finley's Landing and Mud Lake ramps are open.
+Water level is 4.1 feet at Guttenberg in the tailwaters and is expected to remain there next week.
+Water temperature is 63 degrees at the Lock & Dam.
+Turkey River Landing has been temporarily inaccessible due to a road closure for RR crossing work.
+Guttenberg City, Finley's Landing and Mud Lake ramps are open.
 Bluegill - Excellent: Bluegill have moved off spawning beds into deeper water.
 Use light tackle on flooded shorelines and weed beds.
 Channel Catfish - Good: Anglers are catching a few channel cats on crawlers or cut bait.
 Flathead Catfish - Good: Use live bluegill or shiners in the tailwaters of the Lock & Dams and large tree snags in deeper sloughs.
 Freshwater Drum - Good: Try a piece of crawler off the bottom along the main channel and side channel current.
 Largemouth Bass - Good: Cast frog baits along weed edges in upper portions of the backwaters.
-Northern Pike - Good: Try fishing the shallows along weed beds in backwater lakes.
-Try near the mouth of coldwater streams and spring inlets during the heat of summer.
 Smallmouth Bass - Excellent: Smallmouth are biting in areas with moderate current.
 Cast spinners and crankbaits along the main channel rock shorelines.
-Walleye - Fair: Troll crankbaits on three-way rigs along deep side channel borders and wing dams.
+Walleye - Fair: Troll crankbaits on three-way rigs along deep side channel borders and wing-dams.
 White Bass - Good: Throw inline spinners along current breaks.
 Watch for schools of minnows jumping as white bass are feeding.
 Yellow Perch - Fair: Jig for perch in the vegetation off edge of cuts in 6-8 feet of water.

 Mississippi River Pool 12

-Water level is stable at 8.6 feet at Dubuque Lock and Dam and 10.8 feet at the RR bridge.
-Water temperature is in the upper 70s Boat ramps on Pool 12 are back to working operation after recent flooding; some campgrounds may still need debris cleanup.
-Bluegill - Good: Try fishing along the weedline edges that are starting to show back up after the flood receded.
-Channel Catfish - Excellent: The post-flood bite has been phenomenal; most anglers are using stink bait.
-Flathead Catfish - Fair: Anglers are using trot lines where they can find non-flooded banks.
+Water level is stable at 4.5 feet at Dubuque Lock and Dam and 7.1 feet at the RR bridge.
+Water is clear.
+Water temperature is around 63 degrees.
+Black Crappie - Good: Crappie are starting to show up in the creel; use minnows in brush piles in the larger sloughs.
+Bluegill - Good: Bluegills can be difficult to find in low water; concentrate your efforts along deeper rocky banks or tree falls.
+Channel Catfish - Excellent: The bite remains good; most anglers are using stink bait.
 Freshwater Drum - Excellent: Use big crayfish to catch big drum.
+Try a simple egg sinker worm rig in areas of moderate current.
 Largemouth Bass - Excellent: Bass are stacked up along shoreline weed edges.
-Northern Pike - Good: Pike, like other predators, are seen feeding on the abundant forage along the shorelines.
-Smallmouth Bass - Good: Try small crankbaits or spinners along rock lines.
-Walleye - Fair: Many anglers are targeting smaller flowing sloughs with crankbaits.
+Northern Pike - Fair: Lots of small young of the year pike have been reported lately.
+This bodes well for the future of pike fishing.
+Smallmouth Bass - Excellent: Try small crankbaits or spinners along rock lines.
+Walleye - Good: Many anglers are targeting smaller flowing sloughs with crankbaits.
 White Bass - Good: White bass have been a consistent in the creel.
 Try flashy spinners in tailwater areas.

 Mississippi River Pool 13

-The water level is steady near 9.6 feet at Bellevue.
-Water temperature is 77 degrees.
+The water level is stable near 4.0 feet at Bellevue.
+Water temperature is 65 degrees.
 The water is clear.
-Please call ahead if you want to use the campgrounds on Pool 13; they may still be affected by flood cleanup.
-Bluegill - Good: Some sorting may be needed to find nicer bluegill; many are being caught with worm rigs along the main channel shoreline.
-Brown Bullhead - No Report: Anglers using egg sinker and worm rigs in the lower pool above Clinton are catching good numbers of this unique bullhead.
-Channel Catfish - Excellent: Channel catfishing has been phenomenal post-flood; most anglers are using stink bait.
-Freshwater Drum - Excellent: Drum are a consistent biter in moderate current areas; use an egg sinker worm rig.
-Largemouth Bass - Excellent: Find weed lines away from the main channel.
+Black Crappie - Good: Crappie are starting to show up in the creel; use minnows in brush piles in the larger sloughs.
+Bluegill - Excellent: Some sorting may be needed to find nicer bluegill; many are being caught with worm rigs along the main channel shoreline.
+Channel Catfish - Excellent: The bite remains good; most anglers are using stink bait.
+Flathead Catfish- Fair: Some nice flathead catfish are still being caught occasionally in the tailwaters.
+Freshwater Drum - Excellent: Drum are a consistent biter in moderate current areas; use an egg sinker and worm rig.
+Largemouth Bass - Excellent: Find weedlines away from the main channel.
 Anglers are using gaudy spinnerbaits or frog imitation lures.
 Smallmouth Bass - Excellent: Try spinners or jigs around rock lines to catch abundant smallies.
-Walleye - Good: Some vegetation is starting to float after the flood making keeping a crankbait in the water a little difficult.
+You need to be in areas with strong current.
+Walleye - Good: Use crankbaits on the wing-dams.
 White Bass - Excellent: Try white jigs or small spinners in the Bellevue tailwaters.

 Mississippi River Pool 14

-The water level is steady at 8.8 feet at Fulton, 11.9 feet at Camanche and 6.9 feet at LeClair.
+The water level is stable at 4.4 feet at Fulton, 9.2 feet at Camanche and 4.2 feet at LeClaire.
 The water is clear.
-Water temperature is 77 degrees.
-Bluegill - Good: Some sorting may be needed to find nicer bluegill; many are being caught with worm rigs along the main channel shoreline.
-Channel Catfish - Excellent: Channel catfish like flood waters and will move along the banks to feed; use stink baits.
+Water temperature is around 65 degrees.
+Black Crappie - Good: Crappie are starting to show up in the creel; use minnows in brush piles in the larger sloughs.
+Bluegill - Excellent: Some sorting may be needed to find nicer bluegill; many are being caught with worm rigs along the main channel shoreline.
+Channel Catfish - Excellent: Try stink baits in moderate current in 2-8 feet of water.
+Move often if you do not find fish.
+Floating nightcrawlers along rock lines can produce some nice channel cats.
 Freshwater Drum - Excellent: Worm rig with egg sinker fished along shore in moderate current will catch this consistent biter.
-Largemouth Bass - Excellent: Find weedlines that remain after the flood recedes; throw frog lures or spinner baits.
-Smallmouth Bass - Good: Use spinners or jigs next to rock lines.
-White Bass - Good: Try flashy spinners or small white jigs along shorelines near the tailwater.
+Largemouth Bass - Excellent: Frog lures and spinnerbaits work best.
+Northern Pike - Fair: Many small pike are being reported which bodes well for the future of pike fishing.
+Smallmouth Bass - Excellent: Use spinners or jigs next to rock lines with strong current.
+White Bass - Excellent: Try flashy spinners or small white jigs along shorelines near the tailwater.

 Mississippi River Pool 15

-The water level is stable at 9.2 feet at Rock Island.
-The water is stained.
-Water temperature is around 79 degrees.
+The water level is stable at 4.0 feet at Rock Island.
+The water is clear.
+Water temperature is around 66 degrees.
 Channel Catfish - Excellent: Try stink bait rigs near shore to catch abundant catfish.
 Freshwater Drum - Excellent: Worm rig with egg sinker fished along shore in moderate current will catch this consistent biter.
 Smallmouth Bass - Good: Try fishing along the many rock lines with moderate current to catch abundant smallmouth bass.
+Pool 15 can be an overlooked spot for smallmouth; you need be along the abundant rock lines in moderate to fast current.
+Smallies live in rock areas with current.

 Mississippi River Pool 16